--Clerk of the petty bag.
-See Petty Bag.
+CLERK OF THE PETTY BAG.
+See Petty Bag Office.

-- -Clerk of the privy seal.
-There are four of these officers, who attend the lord privy seal, or, in the absence of the lord privy seal, the principal secretary of state.
-Their duty is to write and make out all things that are sent by warrant from the signet to the privy seal, and which are to be passed to the great seal; and also to make out privy seals (as they are termed) upon any special occasion of his majesty's affairs, as for the loan of money and such like purposes.
-Cowell. - -Clerk of the signet.
-An officer, in England, whose duty it is to attend on the king's principal secretary, who always has the custody of the privy signet, as well for the purpose of sealing his majesty's private letters, as also grants which pass his majesty's hand by bill signed; there are four of these officers.
-Cowell - -Clerk of the table.
-An official of the British House of Commons who advises the speaker on all questions of order. - -Clerks of indictments.
+CLERK OF THE PRIVY SEAL.
+These officers attend the lord privy seal, or, in absence of the ford privy seal, the principal secretary of state.
+Their duty is to write and make out all things that are sent by warrant from the signet to the privy seal, and which are to be passed to the great seal; and also to make out privy seals (as they are termed) upon any special occasion of his majesty's affairs.
+Cowell.

+CLERK OF THE SIGNET.
+An officer, in England, whose duty it is to attend on the king's principal secretary, who has the custody of the privy signet, as well for the purpose of sealing his majesty's private letters, as also grants which pass his majesty's hand by bill signed.
+Cowell.

+CLERK OF THE TABLE.
+An official of the British House of Commons who advises the speaker on all questions of order.

+CLERKS OF INDICTMENTS.
 Officers attached to the central criminal court in England, and to each circuit.
-They prepare and settle indictments against offenders, and assist the clerk of arraigns. - -Clerks of records and writs.
-Officers formerly attached to the English court of chancery, whose duties consisted principally in sealing bills of complaint and writs of execution, filing affidavits, keeping a record of suits, and certifying office copies of pleadings and affidavits.
-They were three in number, and the business was distributed among them according to the letters of the alphabet.
-By the judicature acts, 1873, 1875, they were transferred to the chancery division of the high court.
-Now, by the judicature (officers') act, 1879, they have been transferred to the central office of the supreme court, under the title of "Masters of the Supreme Court," and the office of clerk of records and writs has been abolished.
-Sweet. - -Clerks of seats, in the principal registry of the probate division of the English high court, discharge the duty of preparing and passing the grants of probate and letters of administration, under the supervision of the registrars.
-There are six seats, the business of which is regulated by an alphabetical arrangement, and each seat has four clerks.
-They have to take bonds from administrators, and to receive caveats against a grant being made in a case where a will is contested.
-They also draw the "acts," i. e., a short summary of each grant made, containing the name of the deceased, amount of assets, and other particulars.
+They prepare and settle indictments against offenders, and assist the clerk of arraigns.

+CLERKS OF RECORDS AND WRITS.
+Officers formerly attached to the English court of chancery, whose duties consisted principally in sealing bills of complaint and writs of execution, filing affidavits, etc. By the judicature (officers') act, 1879, they have been transferred to the central office of the supreme court, under the title of "Masters of the Supreme Court," and the office has been abolished.
 Sweet.

+CLERKS OF SEATS.
+In the principal registry of the probate division of the English high court, they discharge the duty of preparing and passing the grants of probate and letters of administration, take bonds from administrators, receive caveats against a grant being made, etc. Sweet.

 CLERKSHIP.
 The period which must be spent by a law-student in the office of a practising attorney before admission to the bar.
 1 Tidd Pr.
 61, et seq.
-In re Dunn, 43 N. J. Law, 359, 39 Am.
-Rep. 600.
+In re Dunn, 43 N.J.Law, 359, 39 Am.Rep.
+600.